stuyvesant-cs/dwlessons/fcs/23_encoding.md

 ???
 Things to discuss:
 - what is a meter?
-  - 1/10,000,000 distace from equator to north pole.
+  - 1/10,000,000 distance from equator to north pole.
   - length of a special rod
-  - length of the path travelled by light in vacuum during a time interval of 1/299792458 of a second -
+  - length of the path travelled by light in vacuum during a time interval of 1/299,792,458 of a second -
 - what is a gram?
 - MB vs MiB etc